utry2findme101/epithelial_cell_adhesion/README.md

 * anaconda-navigator  	2.6.3		py39haa95532_0
 * anaconda-project    	0.11.1		py39haa95532_0

+The application was also tested within the Google Colab environment.

 ### Installing

-* GitHub repo:
+* GitHub repo: github.com/utry2findme101/epithelial_cell_adhesion
-*	github.com/utry2findme101/epithelial_cell_adhesion

-### Download and execute on a desktop with Anaconda
+### Option 1: Download and execute on a desktop with Anaconda

 * Download the zip from GitHub: